forstmeier/findfile/README.md

 - [jq](https://stedolan.github.io/jq/) - version `jq-1.6`
 - [AWS CLI](https://aws.amazon.com/cli/) - version `aws-cli/1.19.53 Python/3.8.10 Linux/5.11.0-36-generic botocore/1.20.53`

 Scripts stored in the `bin/` folder are typically used for working with the `findfile` stack during development.
-A `config.json` file needs to be added to `etc/config/config.json` with user-provided pre-existing S3 buckets added to the respective `"REPLACE"` field values.
+A `config.json` file needs to be added at `etc/config/config.json` with user-provided pre-existing S3 buckets added to the respective `"REPLACE"` field values.

 ```json
 {